 Click or tap here to enter text.

 Describe how the new program’s residents will meet their Case Log minimums.
-Account for rotations, duration of rotations, institutional volume, Rural Track Related Program residents shared rotations, and other learners.
+Account for rotations, duration of rotations, institutional volume, Rural Track Related Program residents’ shared rotations, and other learners.
 If the new program has concerns about one or more procedure(s), identify the procedure(s) and explain how the program will oversee and ensure minimums are met.
 Describe how the program director of the new program and the Rural Track Related Program will collaborate on monitoring Case Logs and adjusting clinical experiences if necessary.

 Click or tap here to enter text.